Continuous Multi-line Queues and TASEP: Correlation function for initial decreasing sequence

 Clearly,

-Moreover, for a fixed $x_n, \dots, x_2$, the value of $f_\pi(x_n, \dots, x_2)$ can be computed from the values of all $f_w(m_n, \dots,m_1)$ where $m_1+\dots+m_n=N$ (by applying M\"obius inversion to equation \eqref{fw_in_terms_of_fpi}).
-Thus, to prove the theorem, it is sufficient to show that equation \eqref{fw_in_terms_of_fpi} is satisfied (for all $\mbf{m}$) when substituting the stated formula for $f_\pi$.
-We will now make a series of manipulations to the right hand side of \eqref{fw_in_terms_of_fpi}, after substituting.
-This expression is
+For given $n,N$, the set of possible vectors $(m_n, \dots, m_1)$ and the set of possible vectors $(x_n, \dots, x_2)$ both have size $\binom{N}{n-1}$ and a bijection is given by setting $x_i=M_{i-1} +1$.
+The relation \eqref{fw_in_terms_of_fpi} thus amounts to multiplication with a quadratic matrix.
+Ordering $(m_n, \dots, m_1)$ by lexicographic order and $(x_n, \dots, x_2)$ by backward revlex order the matrix will be lower triangular with 1's on the diagonal and thus invertible.
+So, for a fixed $x_n, \dots, x_2$, the value of $f_\pi(x_n, \dots, x_2)$ can be computed from the values of all $f_w(m_n, \dots,m_1)$.
+Thus, to prove the theorem, it is sufficient to show that equation \eqref{fw_in_terms_of_fpi} is satisfied (for all $\mbf{m}$) when substituting the claimed formula for $f_\pi$, that is,

-Now, note that $x_{i+1}$ only occurs in row $i$ and use the multilinearity of the determinant to move each sum inside its respective row.
+We will now make a series of manipulations to the right hand side of \eqref{fw_toprove}.
+First, note that $x_{i+1}$ only occurs in row $i$ and use the multilinearity of the determinant to move each sum inside its respective row.
 We get

-We will use the following determinantal identity twice.
-It is easy to prove using row operations. \begin{lemma} Suppose $a_{ij}$ are the entries of an $n \times n$ matrix such that $a_{ij} = 1$ for $j = 1$.
-Then